 Once you have an Instrument Rack you can now add more Drum Racks (or other Instruments) into new chains.
 For this you need to open the “Chain View” on the far left of the Instrument Rack.
 Then you can drag and drop more Drum Racks in the empty area under the other already existing chains.

-Selecting which Drum Rack will be triggered
+Selecting the Drum Rack